ajarifi/hadron-roadmap/README.md

 ### Classical Mechanics
 1. Classical Dynamics of particle and system (Thornton & Marion)
 2. Classical Mechanics (Goldstein)
+3. Classical Mechanics: Systems of Particles and Hamiltonian Dynamics (Greiner)

 ### Vibration & Wave
 1. The Physics of Vibrations and Waves (Pain)